twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

                                      directory

   --env=env                          Path to .env file for environment variables that should be installed

+  --environment=environment          [default: dev] The environment to retrieve the logs for

   --function-sid=function-sid        Specific Function SID to retrieve logs for